srinivasteella/PointOfSaleTerminal-/README.md

 Consider a grocery market where items have prices per unit but also volume prices.
 For example, doughnuts may be $1.25 each or 3 for $3 dollars.
 There could only be a single volume discount per product.

-Products listed by code and the prices to used:
+Products listed by code and the prices used:

     Product Code Price